alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 ## Dependencies

 - Declare a resource dependency, you can use the depends_on argument in a resource block.
 The depends_on argument takes a list of resource names and specifies that the resource block in which it is declared depends on those resources.

+## Files

+- Terraform stores the workspace states in a directory called terraform.tfstate.d/<workspace_name>

+## Terraform Public Registry

+- **Github**: module should published on github.
+Public access mode.
+- **Version**: release tag names to follow the x.y.z format and optionally be prefixed with a 'v' is valid.
+- **Module name**: repositories must use this three-part name format, terraform-<PROVIDER>-<NAME>
+- **Standard module structure**: allows the registry to inspect your module and generate documentation.